michaelpq/michaelpq.github.io/_posts/2014-04-12-testing-heartbleed-on-postgres.markdown

-Taking that into account, an example of script usable to test Heartbleed vulnerability on a Postgres server can be found [here] (https://gist.github.com/hlinnaka/10458000), written by my colleague Heikki Linnakangas.
-Particularly, note this portion of the code to handle the PostgreSQL custom protocol:
+Taking that into account, an example of script usable to test Heartbleed vulnerability on a Postgres server can be found [here] (https://gist.github.com/hlinnaka/10458000), extended by my colleague Heikki Linnakangas and forked from [here](https://gist.github.com/sh1n0b1/10100394).
+Particularly, note this portion of the code to handle the PostgreSQL custom
+protocol:

     sslrequest = h2bin('''
     00 00 00 08 04 D2 16 2F